06 – Buildings, Energy Use + Carbon

 Electricity v On-Site Fossil Fuel Combustion

 While most of the electricity in the US still comes from fossil fuels, this is quickly trending towards renewables, with many states in the US, accounting for more than half of the country’s electricity, committed to use 100% renewable energy by 2050.
 While the average carbon intensity of electricity will decrease, on-site combustion of fossil fuels like natural gas are not expected to reduce their carbon intensity significantly, and are likely underreporting emissions since they typically do not account for the potent methane leaks at wellheads and from gas pipelines.
 Renewably harvested gas is likely to be prioritized for transportation as it is lightweight and can fuel freight vehicles more easily than current batteries.
 While the hydrogen economy has been hypothesized for decades, unfortunately most gas pipelines and end use equipment are not able to handle hydrogen without significant modification and cost.
-In short, efficient, all-electric buildings will trend toward zero carbon while buildings that consume fossil fuels on site will not.
+Hydrogen will play a role in a carbon-free economy, but the highest priority for green hydrogen is not likely at the building scale.
+Put simply, efficient, all-electric buildings will trend toward zero carbon while buildings that consume fossil fuels on site will not.

 This post is primarily about electricity and carbon emissions for two reasons: carbon emissions from fossil fuels are fairly straight-forward to calculate, and efficient electrification is a critical part of the long-term path towards a carbon neutral built environment.